 In the past two years of traveling the globe, I haven’t checked a single bag.
 When it comes to vacation time and money, I don’t want to waste any of it.
-And with the perfect minimalist travel backpack, you won’t have to either.
+And with the best minimalist travel backpack for carry on, you won’t have to either.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, click here.

 Jump to the Minimalist Travel Bag Reviews

 - Front Loading and Ultra-Comfortable: Tortuga Setout 35L

 - Personal Item: Travelon Crossbody Bucket Bag

 There are so many reasons to ditch checked luggage in favor of carry on only packing.
 But the biggest reason I made the switch was time.
 I had a precious few weeks of vacation time each year, and I didn’t want to waste them at the luggage carousel or check-in counter.